Vinatechvn/PickaxeConfigAssistant/readme.md

 ```

 It's also possible to run specific benchmarks of given settings using the `--runs "[AxB, AxB]"` argument:
+The selected graph outputs here will only render the max/min/avg hashrate columns:
 ```
-main.py --runs "[8x2, 16x2, 32x2, 64x2]"
+main.py --runs "[8x2, 16x2, 32x2, 64x2]" --graph_datasets "[max, min, avg]"
 ```

 ## Usage - AMD
 The usage is pretty the same as for Nvidia, but for AMD our threads/blocks become intensity/worksize.

-Default benchmark timing for a single setting [256x8] on a system with only 1 GPU (or GPU #0 is our target):
+Default benchmark timing for a single setting [256x8] on a system with only 1 GPU (or GPU #0 is our target).
+The selected graph outputs here will only render the max/min hashrate columns:
 ```
-main.py --mode amd --intensity 256 --worksize 8
+main.py --mode amd --intensity 256 --worksize 8 --graph_datasets "[max, min]"
 ```

 We can also use multiple threads for our workers when we have an AMD card [ 256x8, 256x8 ]: